National-Composites-Centre/CompoST/_sources/Architecture.rst.txt

 	:param batchID: (TODO) - reference to batch of components
 	:param ID: int - used for references between objects

+.. py:function:: CompositeStandard.SimulationData(BaseModel)

+	:param memberName: str - name
+	:param additionalParameters: dict - to hold use-case specific values (to be further defined)
+	:param stageIDs: int - reference to Stage object
+	:param active: boolean - on default "True", can be turned "False" to indicate this is no longer representative of up-to-date part
+	:param ID: int - used for references between objects
+	:param axisSystemID: int - reference to axis system ID
+	:param sourceSystem: `SourceSystem` - the software or tool used for analysis
+	:param cadFile: str - path and name to CAD file (possibly to be reworked)

 .. py:function:: CompositeStandard.GeometricElement(CompositeDBItem)